Faster Space-Efficient STR-IC-LCS Computation: Introduction

-Our method is built on a non-trivial extension of the LCS computation algorithm by Nakatsu et al.~\cite{DBLP:journals/acta/NakatsuKY82} that runs in $O(n(n-\ell+1))$ time with $O((\ell+1)(n-\ell+1))$ working space.
-We remark that the $O(n^{2-\epsilon})$-time conditional lower-bound for LCS also applies to our case since STR-IC-LCS with the pattern $P$ being the empty string is equal to LCS, and thus, our solution is almost time optimal (except for log-shaving, which is left for future work).
+We remark that the $O(n^{2-\epsilon})$-time conditional lower-bound for LCS also applies to our case since STR-IC-LCS with the pattern $P$ being the empty string is equal to LCS, and thus, our solution is almost time optimal.